SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

                 --region <region> --allow-unauthenticated
             ```

-4. We are now finally, ready to test our services.
-Since we need to observe some long term behavior this part may take
+4. We are now finally ready to test our services.
+Since we need to observe some long-term behavior this part may take
-    some time to run depending on how you have exactly configured your.
+    some time to run depending on how exactly you have configured things.
 Below we have implemented a client script that
-    are meant to call our service.
+    is meant to call our service.

     !!! example "Client script for sentiment analysis model"